Get your own free workspace

 Long, sophisticated. impossible to remember, but worth reading definition: "Web 2.0 is the network as platform, spanning all connected devices; Web 2.0 applications are those that make the most of the intrinsic advantages of that platform: delivering software as a continually-updated service that gets better the more people use it, consuming and remixing data from multiple sources, including individual users, while providing their own data and services in a form that allows remixing by others, creating network effects through an "architecture of participation," and going beyond the page metaphor of Web 1.0 to deliver rich user experiences." ~ Tim O'Reilly

-Succinct definition: "Don't fight the internet."
+Perhaps the most succinct definition: "Don't fight the internet."
 Eric Schmidt, CEO of Google, made that statement in a conversation with Tim O'Reilly, who gave the longer definition above.
 BTW, Dale Dougherty, a VP in Mr. O'Reilly's firm, is actually the man who first coined the expression Web 2.0, back in 2004.

 OK, so much for definitions, now check out our Web 2.0 page, to learn much more about Web 2.0.